Our mission emphasizes and delivers results based on the following client priorities:

 - Minimize or eliminate risk to the investor.

-Potential investors are encouraged to seek professional advice when making any investment decisions.
+Potential investors should seek professional advice when making any investment decisions.

 Our projects are located in West Texas Permian Basin.
 Texas is the second largest state in the United States by both area and population.